-Both of these programs can help you eliminate high volumes of debt within 4-5 years.
-In fact, they can often help with really huge credit card debt balances – $100,000 or more.
+Both programs can help you eliminate high volumes of debt within four to five years.
+In fact, they can often help with huge credit card debt balances – $100,000 or more.
 Although some debt settlement and credit counseling agencies cap their programs at $100,000, there are companies that have no cap.

 That’s because a home equity loan is secured.
 It uses your home as collateral.
 So, if you can’t keep up with the payments and you default, the lender can foreclose on your home.
 It’s generally not worth that increased risk just to pay off a few credit cards.